Claude Vivier: Childhood

-He was adopted at the age of two-and-a-half by the working class Vivier family from Mile End, with parents Armand and Jeanne (née Masseau), and their two biological children.
-The couple had suffered a miscarriage many years prior and were looking for a young girl to adopt, only to find each Montreal orphanage having just boys; it is unknown why Claude was chosen out of the many in Saint-Michel.
+He was adopted at the age of two and a half by the working-class Vivier family from Mile End, consisting of parents Armand and Jeanne (née Masseau) and their two biological children.
+The couple had suffered a miscarriage many years prior and were looking for a young girl to adopt, only to find each of the Montréal orphanages having solely boys.
+It is unknown why Claude was chosen out of the many in Saint-Michel.
 He was a charismatic and excitable child, but his time in the large and strictly Catholic Vivier household was fraught with incidents.
-After Christmas of 1950, Claude was briefly brought back to the orphanage by the family for unspecified reasons, but was taken back in around half a year later in August 1951.
-He is reported to have learned to speak at the age of six, before which the family considered sending him to a mental institution.
+He is reported to have learned to speak at the age of six, before which the family had considered sending him to a mental institution.
+After Christmas in 1950, Claude was briefly brought back to the orphanage by his adoptive family for unspecified reasons, but was soon taken back in by them around half a year later in August 1951.

 At the age of eight, Vivier was raped by his adoptive uncle, Joseph.
 He revealed this to a priest during a routine confession, and the priest reportedly told the young Claude that he would not be forgiven unless he told his parents.
-Vivier's parents became infuriated after he eventually recalled the sexual assault, believing he was either lying or responsible for the whole ordeal.
-This caused a significant strain in their relationship, and Vivier would ultimately spend less and less time interacting with his family – Joseph's sexual abuse continued for years after.
+Vivier's parents became infuriated after he eventually recounted the sexual assault, believing he was either lying or responsible for the incident.
+This caused a significant strain in their relationship, and Vivier would ultimately spend less and less time interacting with his family.
+Despite this, Joseph's sexual abuse continued for years after.
 The family moved north to the suburb of Laval when Vivier was nine or ten, and frequently migrated from house to house as they continued to struggle financially.
-These near-constant moves depressed Vivier as he became evermore lonely, "I remember when I was a child and we moved house – I went around the streets looking for friends, but came back to the house with my head down, still with no friends."
+These near-constant moves depressed Vivier and he became ever more lonely: "I remember when I was a child and we moved house – I went around the streets looking for friends, but came back to the house with my head down, still with no friends".